J-CITY/UnnecessaryScripts/README.md

-# UnnecessaryScripte
+# UnnecessaryScripts
- Some unnecessary scripte
+ Some unnecessary scripts